-2 Units ENGL-84 Supervised Writing Lab 27 hours lab; 27-0 hours total
+ENGL-84 Supervised Writing Lab

 English 84 is a lab course which helps students of all levels strengthen their writing skills.
 Students may enroll themselves or be referred by teachers who have analyzed specific problems.
 Credit/No Credit grading; Open Entry/Open Exit.
 Not transferable